romanmikh/42/libft/README.md

 ## 📘 Overview

-	🌟 Summary 🌟
-	This project involves recreating fundamental C functions and compiling them into a library for future project use.
+	🌟 This project involves recreating fundamental C functions and compiling them into a library for future project use 🌟

 ### Functions from `<ctype.h>` library